-6) Build relationships with served agencies: Most ham radio clubs involved with public service either want to build relationships with their local served agencies or maintain them.
-Instead of going to their office and giving a lecture about what Amateur Radio is, invite them to come see and experience your group in action.
+6) Build relationships with served agencies: Most ham radio clubs involved with public service are looking for ways to build or enhance their relationships with their local served agencies.
+Instead of going to someone's office and giving a lecture about what Amateur Radio is, invite them to come see and experience your group in action.
 Reward: 100 points.